-Committees can recommend budget reductions where they determine that the request is inadequately justified and/or not appropriate as described above, and where they judge that savings could be achieved without jeopardizing the project objectives.
+Committees can recommend budget reductions or reallocations, as applicable, where they determine that the request is inadequately justified and/or not appropriate as described above, and where they judge that savings could be achieved without jeopardizing the project objectives.
 Applicants are informed of the committees’ role in this regard.
 A consistent approach to such cases (e.g., where the other scores are well into the fundable range) should be discussed at the outset of the adjudication meeting, or during the calibration meeting.

 In considering the budget’s appropriateness, committee members can take into account factors such as the type of institution with which an applicant is affiliated.
 For example, a researcher working at a more isolated institution may assign a larger part of their budget to travel and communications expenses than a researcher located in a major centre.

 The committee will not be asked to make any adjustments to the proposed budget of applications that are not recommended for funding.

 Eligible and ineligible expenses

 Generally speaking, SSHRC staff will indicate ineligible expenses to committee members either before or during the adjudication committee meeting.